 Neyland, Calvin: (Wood) Neyland was convicted and sentenced to death for the 2007 aggravated murders of his boss, 44-year-old Douglas Smith, and 58-year-old retired trooper Thomas Lazer.
 On April 11, 2022, Neyland filed in the trial court a successive petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 The state filed a response on June 16, 2022; Neyland replied on August 22, 2022; and the State filed a sur-reply on August 29, 2022.
 Meanwhile, status hearings were held on May 23, 2022 and August 1, 2022.
 On January 3, 2023, the State filed a motion for summary judgment for lack of a real party in interest.
 On March 15, 2023, the trial court denied the State's motion for summary judgment.
-On April 21, 2023, the court of appeals denied the State's 03/30/23 appeal.
+On April 21, 2023, the court of appeals denied the State's March 30, 2023 appeal.
 On May 23, 2023, the trial court ordered Neyland undergo a competency evaluation.
 On June 30, 2023, Neyland's counsel requested an order to obtain Neyland's prison medical and mental health records, and the State opposed the motion on July 11, 2023.
 After an in camera inspection, on September 25, 2023, the trial court ordered the records to be sent to the expert conducting the competency examination.
-(Note: On February 16, 2024, the State filed another motion for summary judgment based upon Neyland's competence, lack of cooperation, and Neyland's correspondence to the court disavowing voluntary participation in the SMI case.)
+On February 16, 2024, the State filed another motion for summary judgment based upon Neyland's competence, lack of cooperation, and Neyland's correspondence to the court disavowing voluntary participation in the serious mental illness case, which the trial court denied on April 19, 2024.
+On May 3, 2024, the trial court granted Neyland's motion for reconsideration as to counsel having access to Neyland's medical records.
+On October 21, 2024, the court held a competency hearing and took the matter under advisement.

 Obermiller, Denny: (Cuyahoga) Obermiller was convicted and sentenced to death for the 2010 aggravated murders of his 61-year-old grandmother, Candace Schneider, and his 60-year-old grandfather, Donald Schneider, in their Maple Heights home.
 On April 7, 2022, Obermiller filed in the trial court a successive petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 25, 2022, the trial court granted Obermiller's request for an expert.
 On May 19, 2023, the trial court granted the State's motions to order Obermiller to undergo a psychiatric evaluation for serious mental illness.
 On June 20, 2023, Obermiller renewed his objections to the State's request for an SMI evaluation; the State responded on June 21, 2023.
 On June 23, 2023, the trial court partially granted Obermiller's motion to limit the State's evaluation.
 On July 19, 2023, the trial court denied the State's motion to reconsider examination parameters the trial court imposed which excluded any investigation as to the impairment prong.
+On July 30, 2024, the State opposed Obermiller's serious mental illness petition.
+On August 13, 2024, Obermiller filed a motion to partially strike the psychiatric evaluation and the State's brief in opposition which relied on the psychiatric evaluation.
+On October 31, 2024, the trial court partially granted Obermiller's motion.
+On December 13, 2024, the State filed a motion for leave to file an opposition to Obermiller's postconviction petition.